Waste and recycling centres

 Battery Recycling

-Batteries are often found in products like laptops, tablets, mobile phones, radio-controlled toys, Bluetooth devices, shavers, electric toothbrushes, power tools, scooters, kid’s plastic toys, remotes controls, and even e-cigarettes etc.
+Batteries are often found in products like laptops, tablets, mobile phones, radio-controlled toys, Bluetooth devices, shavers, electric toothbrushes, power tools, scooters, kid’s plastic toys, remote controls, and even e-cigarettes etc.

-• The research suggests that at least 25% of the UK population appear to be binning batteries, and nearly a third (29%) of those people who dispose of electrical items have put at least one of them in a household bin or the wrong recycling container in the past year
+• Research suggests that at least 25% of the UK population appear to be binning batteries, and nearly a third (29%) of those people who dispose of electrical items have put at least one of them in a household bin or the wrong recycling container in the past year

-• Many people are unaware that there are embedded batteries in some electrical waste and the electrical items most commonly disposed of within the last year are electric toothbrushes (39% of respondents), device charger/powerbank (24%) and shavers/trimmers (22%).
+• Many people are unaware that there are embedded batteries in some electrical waste - the electrical items most commonly disposed of within the last year are electric toothbrushes (39% of respondents), device chargers/powerbanks (24%) and shavers/trimmers (22%).
 Other items commonly disposed of included electric toys, power tools, e-cigarettes and Bluetooth earbuds

 • Of the people who throw batteries in the bin, most say they don’t know what to do with them, and only 10% of those that bin batteries are aware of the fire risk.
 Those binning batteries appear more likely to be younger and female, particularly for loose batteries